Keratsini

-Keratsini (Κερατσίνι) is a suburb in the western part of the Piraeus regional unit, part of the Athens Urban Area.
+Keratsini (Κερατσίνι) is a suburban town in the western part of the Piraeus regional unit, which in turn is a part of the Athens Urban Area.
 Since the 2011 local government reform it is part of the municipality Keratsini-Drapetsona, of which it is the seat and a municipal unit.

 Geography

-Keratsini is situated on the Saronic Gulf coast, 3 km northwest of Piraeus and about 9.5 km west of Athens city centre.
+Keratsini is situated on the Saronic Gulf coast, 3 km northwest of Piraeus and about 9.5 km west of Athens.
 The municipal unit has an area of 7.601 km2.
 The coastal area consists mainly of port facilities, part of the Port of Piraeus.

 Culture

 Keratsini has its own non-professional choir (mixed voices, SATB).
 It has participated many times in festivals all around Greece.
 The town has its own choir festival called international song festival.

 Sports

 Keratsini hosts the football club Keratsini FC with earlier presence in Gamma Ethniki and the basketball club Faros Keratsiniou B.C. with presence in A2 Ethniki basketball.